MinRegret/minregret.github.io/_posts/2026-09-15-two-decades-of-online-convex-optimization.md

 After grad school, I went to do a postdoc in the famed “theory group” of IBM Almaden, hosted by the excellent mathematician [Nimrod Megiddo](https://theory.stanford.edu/~megiddo/bio.html).
 From the very start, my goal was to be a professor in my home country of Israel.
 But I had no Israeli connections and an Indian-American advisor…

+I’m inevitably leaving out many wonderful collaborators and stories—forgive me!
+In particular, my work with [Jake Abernethy](https://jakeabernethy.github.io/) and [Sasha Rakhlin](https://www.mit.edu/~rakhlin/) on bandit optimization deserves a story of its own.

 So, motivated by networking with senior Israeli professors, I went to seek out the great optimizer Yoram Singer.
 It was easy - Yoram knew me from our [2006 ONS paper](https://www.satyenkale.com/papers/log-regret.pdf), which he loved (and later used ideas from to create [Pegasos](https://home.ttic.edu/~shai/papers/ShalevSiSr07.pdf), with my friends [Shai Shalev-Shwartz](https://www.cs.huji.ac.il/~shais/) and [Nati Srebro](https://nati.ttic.edu/)).

 Yoram, to his credit, was as open in research as you can be.
 He welcomed me to his office at Google MTV, and together with John Duchi, back then a student from Berkeley who biked back and forth about an hour every day from Berkeley to the Mountain View campus of Google, we set out to improve optimization.
 I LOVED the MTV campus: free food and amazing nerdy vibe, an ideal environment for research.